arvigeus/AZ-204/Learning Path/Graph.md

 The Microsoft Graph SDKs are designed to simplify building high-quality, efficient, and resilient applications that access Microsoft Graph.
 The SDKs include two components: a service library and a core library.

-The service library contains models and request builders that are generated from Microsoft Graph metadata to provide a rich, strongly typed, and discoverable experience when working with the many datasets available in Microsoft Graph.
+The service library contains models and request builders that are generated from Microsoft Graph metadata to provide a rich and discoverable experience.

 The core library provides a set of features that enhance working with all the Microsoft Graph services.
 Embedded support for retry handling, secure redirects, transparent authentication, and payload compression, improve the quality of your application's interactions with Microsoft Graph, with no added complexity, while leaving you completely in control.
 The core library also provides support for common tasks such as paging through collections and creating batch requests.